ncmoliver/pandas-challenge-1./README.md

 - original_sc.png: Used in Readme.md - Original DataFrame
 - final_sc.png: Used in Readme.md - Final DataFrame

-#### 📄 README.md (file)

-- Information file: Find more information about program/analysis, like run instructions, screenshots, and more.

-#### 📄 wholesale_data_analysis_starter_code.ipynb (file)

-**🌟 Run File**: File where data cleaning, calculations, and analysis happens.

-- Requires an editor that can run Pandas packages
-- Suggested editors: Jupyter Notebook / VS Code

 ## Use of Pandas In Project